Prepaid Cards FAQs

 - Do I need to have an Equitas account to purchase prepaid card?

-No, however the Corporate to which you are associated with, must have a current account with Equitas.
+- Corporate customers to open a Current account with Equitas SFB.
+Corporate to which the customer is associated with, must have a current account with Equitas.

 - What is the validity period of my Card?

-- Your Prepaid card is valid for 3 years.
-The same is available on the front view of your card.
+Reloadable Card:- 3 Years (The same is available on the front view of your card.)

 - Is the Card a debit card or a credit card?

-The Card is a Prepaid payment device with an Indian Rupee value.
+The Card is a Prepaid payment instrument with an Indian Rupee value.
 The Card is not a credit, charge or a debit card.
 This Card should not be used for any unlawful purposes.

 - What is the available balance on my Prepaid Card?